bazbt3/raspberry_pi_setup/README.md

 `ctrl-c` - stops the local Jekyll server.

-At that point I opened FileZilla and FTP-ed the resulting new _site folder's contents to my web host, updating everything in the remote folder,
+At that point I opened FileZilla and FTP-ed the resulting new '_site' folder's contents to my web host, updating everything in the remote folder,

 Unfortunately the 'No' post failed to build with a title; so I got my phone out, changed its title in the yaml front matter, and pushed the updated page to GitHub and...